-Basis for Qualified Conclusion
+Basis for qualified conclusion

-As explained in Note 4(3), the financial statements and related information disclosed in Note 13 of certain insignificant consolidated subsidiaries were not reviewed by independent auditors.
-Those statements reflect total assets of NT\$279,476 thousand and NT\$470,986 thousand, constituting 8% and 14% of the consolidated total assets, and total liabilities of NT\$81,235 thousand and NT\$190,534 thousand, constituting 5% and 13% of the consolidated total liabilities as of June 30, 2020 and 2019, respectively, and total comprehensive income of NT\$5,135 thousand, NT\$1,031 thousand, NT\$5,803 thousand, and NT\$1,037 thousand, constituting 11%, 2%, 7%, and 1% of the consolidated total comprehensive income for the three-month and six-month periods then ended, respectively.
+As explained in Note 4(3), the financial statements and related information disclosed in Note 13 of insignificant consolidated subsidiaries were not reviewed by independent auditors.
+Those statements reflect total assets of NT\$296,248 thousand and NT\$279,476 thousand, both constituting 8% of the consolidated total assets, and total liabilities of NT\$84,026 thousand and NT\$81,235 thousand, constituting 6% and 5% of the consolidated total liabilities as of June 30, 2021 and 2020, respectively, and total comprehensive income of NT\$11,413 thousand, NT\$5,135 thousand, NT\$21,795 thousand and NT\$5,803 thousand, constituting 15%, 11%, 16% and 7% of the consolidated total comprehensive income for the three-month and six-month periods then ended, respectively.

-Qualified Conclusion
+Qualified conclusion

-Except for the adjustments to the consolidated financial statements, if any, as might have been determined to be necessary had the financial statements of certain consolidated subsidiaries been reviewed by independent auditors, that we might have become aware of had it not been for the situation described above, based on our reviews, nothing has come to our attention that causes us to believe that the accompanying consolidated financial statements do not present fairly, in all material respects, the consolidated financial position of the Group as of June 30, 2020 and 2019, and of its consolidated financial performance for the three-month and six-month periods then ended and its consolidated cash flows for the six-month periods then ended in accordance with the "Regulations Governing the Preparation of Financial Reports by Securities Issuers" and International Accounting Standard 34, "Interim Financial Reporting" as endorsed by the Financial Supervisory Commission.
+Except for the adjustments to the consolidated financial statements, if any, as might have been determined to be necessary had the financial statements of certain consolidated subsidiaries been reviewed by independent auditors as described in the Basis for qualified conclusion section above, based on our reviews, nothing has come to our attention that causes us to believe that the accompanying consolidated financial statements do not present fairly, in all material respects, the consolidated financial position of the Group as of June 30, 2021 and 2020, and of its consolidated financial performance for the three-month and six-month periods then ended and its consolidated cash flows for the six-month periods then ended in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers and International Accounting Standard 34, "Interim Financial Reporting" as endorsed by the Financial Supervisory Commission.